AniaDomachowska/SwapiApiSearch/readme.md

 Api connects to https://swapi.co and returns Starwars characters under People resource.
 This resource  can be invoked by querying /People url:

-- /People - iterates through all pages on swapi and returns all characters in the database.
+- /People - iterates through all pages on swapi and returns all characters from the database.
 - /People?search=Che - filters StarWars people by names
 - /People/[id] - returns person of given Id